DAKiersz/DAKiersz/README.md

 - MOTES - A astronomical spectral reduction package.
 Working with its principal developer [Tom Seccull](https://github.com/tseccull) :stars:
 - A blog [somethingstochastic.com](https://somethingstochastic.com)
 - A frontpage [kiersz.dev](https://kiersz.dev) with an updated CV, as found in my repos.
-- A public Obsidian [vault](https://dakiersz-group.gitlab.io/obsidian-dak-public/) hosted on GitLab Pages.
+- A public Obsidian [vault](https://dakiersz-group.gitlab.io/obsidian-dak-public/) hosted on GitLab Pages [here](https://gitlab.com/dakiersz-group/obsidian-dak-public).
 This is a boilerplate, knowledge base to share.
-- Contributions to other projects, where possible.
-Should be public on my profile....

 ### :satellite: Experience